Asiago and Gouda are two types of cheese that are often compared. They have many similarities, but there are also some key differences.

 Natamycin, an anti-fungal agent may be added too.

-Age & Varieties
+Age and Varieties

 Another difference between the two of these cheeses is their age and varieties.
 Asiago often sells when about three to four months old; thus, it is classified as ‘somewhat aged cheese’.
 Usually imported from Italy.